16. Debugging

 • We have also gotten comfortable writing assertion tests for our algorithms

-• In this topic, we will discuss a few popular and accessible debugging strategies
+• In this topic, we will look at a few accessible debugging strategies

-• Before getting started however, it is important to emphasize what this is all about
+• Before getting started, it is worth emphasizing what this is all about

 • It’s not just about getting your program to work